harshal07-dev/Calculator/README.md

     🧠 Prevents invalid inputs (e.g., double operators) ⚠️ Error handling for invalid expressions
     🎯 Simple logic using new Function() for evaluation

+🙌 Contributing
+Want to improve it?
+Go for it!
+Fork the repo, make your changes, and open a PR.